 Manager Effectiveness.
 Manager feedback surveys are similar to individual feedback and should allow managers to participate in a self-assessment.
 They can provide organizational-wide context when viewed in the aggregate, showcasing the strengths and areas for improvement across your company.

 Developmental feedback surveys will help you:

 Understand how effective each of your managers is in their roles and how you can support their development

-Now that you’ve collected company-wide feedback, employee experience feedback, and developmental feedback, take the time to go deeper on a particular issue.
-This could be by running another company-wide survey, like the benefits survey, or perhaps a survey related to one of your drivers of engagement, like learning and development.
+Now that you’ve collected company-wide, employee experience, and developmental feedback, take the time to go deeper on a particular issue.
+This could be by running another company-wide survey, like a benefits survey, or perhaps a survey related to one of your drivers of engagement, like learning and development.
 This can give you insight into how to best direct your resources and tackle more complex issues.

-Values surveys.Company values provide guidelines for day-to-day behaviors and differentiate one company from the next.
+Values surveys.Company values guide day-to-day behaviors and differentiate one company from the next.
 A values survey is used to assess if employees see the stated values being lived in practice and what values matter most to people.

 Benefits surveys.
 We know that perks (like ping pong tables or free lunches) aren’t the end-all-be-all, but core benefits (like health care) do matter.
-A benefits survey collects feedback on how people feel about existing benefits, while also asking about preference for future benefits (from 401ks to medical benefits).
+A benefits survey collects feedback on how people feel about existing benefits while also asking about preferences for future benefits (from 401ks to medical benefits).

-After your first year or so building out your employee feedback strategy, take a step back to see how all of the pieces are fitting together.
+After your first year or so of building out your employee feedback strategy, take a step back to see how the pieces fit together.
 Decide if you want to survey more often, introduce more individual surveys, or perhaps scale back or regroup on a certain element.